The #1 Healthiest Menu Option at 80 Popular Restaurants

 Yes, you read that right: this sandwich is just 70 calories.
 But that's because it's just turkey in a lettuce wrap.
 SO while it is very basic, it's the cleanest Jimmy John's menu option, and that's what we're here to show you, right?

 Kentucky Grilled Chicken Breast with Sweet Kernel Corn and Green Beans

-We're typically apprehensive about using "garden" and "pizza" in the same sentence, but this slice is packed with onions, green peppers, portobello mushrooms, and olives, and it turns into the top choice at Papa John's.
-If you're prone to overindulging, invite a friend to go halfsies with you to keep the meal under 500 calories even if you go for that second—or third—slice.
+We're typically apprehensive about using "garden" and "pizza" in the same sentence, but this slice—packed with onions, green peppers, portobello, and olives—turns a nutrient desert into the top choice at Papa John's.
+If you're prone to overindulging, invite a friend to go halfsies with you to keep the meal under 500 calories even if you go for that second (or third) slice.